mangdangroboticsclub/mini_pupper/README.md

 And answer the questions.
 At the end eject your SD card, stick it into Mini Pupper, boot Mini Pupper and wait until the IP address is shown on the LCD.

+Attention：the default username should be "ubuntu", and you can use lsblk command to check the full path to SD card, similar "/media/username/system-boot/".

 If you are using Windows, run `prepare_sd.bat` instead of `prepare_sd.py`.

 ### Hosted by MangDang